Acrobatic Awareness Seminar

 Regardless of level, I still recommend attending the whole seminar for the complete experience.

-Beginner sessions will introduce participants to acrobatics and floor movement to give them a wider perspective of the art.
+Beginner Topics will introduce participants to acrobatics and floor movement to give them a wider perspective of the art.

 -Physical preparation so the body can stay healthy, properly handle the demands placed upon it and reduce risks of injuries